dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-The library documentation for ``os.access()`` includes 2 special warnings.
-First, there isn't much sense in calling ``os.access()`` to test whether a file can be opened before actually calling ``open()`` on it.
-There is a small, but real, window between the 2 calls during which the permissions on the file could change.
+The library documentation for :func:`os.access()` includes two special warnings.
+First, there isn't much sense in calling :func:`os.access()` to test whether a file can be opened before actually calling :func:`open()` on it.
+There is a small, but real, window of time between the two calls during which the permissions on the file could change.
 The other warning applies mostly to networked filesystems that extend the POSIX permission semantics.
-Some filesystem types may respond to the POSIX call that a process has permission to access a file, then report a failure when the attempt is made using ``open()`` for some reason not tested via the POSIX call.
-All in all, it is better to call ``open()`` with the required mode and catch the :ref:`IOError
-<exceptions-IOError>` raised if there is a problem.
+Some filesystem types may respond to the POSIX call that a process has permission to access a file, then report a failure when the attempt is made using :func:`open()` for some reason not tested via the POSIX call.
+All in all, it is better to call :func:`open()` with the required mode and catch the :ref:`IOError <exceptions-IOError>` raised if there is a problem.

-More detailed information about the file can be accessed using ``os.stat()`` or ``os.lstat()`` (if you want the status of something that might be a symbolic link).
+More detailed information about the file can be accessed using :func:`os.stat()` or :func:`os.lstat()` (if you want the status of something that might be a symbolic link).

 .. include:: os_stat.py
     :literal: